Materials Science: the Essential Evolution of Materials

 The dramatic progress in living standards over the last hundred years especially has been possible only by the evolution of new materials.
 The course provides an introduction to the wide breadth of Materials Science as the radically different responses of the wide range of materials we use in quite varied situations enable us to exploit and benefit from their distinctive characteristics in everyday life.
 Topics include atomic structure and its relevance to all classes of materials, the basis of mechanical and physical properties, optimisation using anisotropy, and environmental degradation.
 Examples of materials evolution will be used to show how diverse materials are tailored to specific applications including transportation, power generation, communication and health care.
 Further understanding and development of materials are essential given the growing twenty-first century challenges of sustainability.
 Science and technology must provide some solutions and Materials Science has a pivotal role.

 Throughout the course, participants will be encouraged to draw on and ask questions about their own experiences of materials, and also will be given opportunities to try simple experiments in order to demonstrate and reinforce the concepts introduced, e.g. the failure of materials using different deformation modes and also how small changes to a material can result in a large improvement in a given property.
-Computer software will be introduced to underpin some of the concepts and also to facilitate the selection of materials.
+Computer software will be introduced to underpin some of the concepts and a full set of lecture notes is provided at the start of the course.

-Pre-requisite knowledge required for the course is minimal.
+Pre-requisite knowledge is minimal but an awareness of scientific approaches is beneficial.
 An open mind is needed together with a willingness to engage with scientific and technological concepts related to the world we share.
-Hence the course is NOT limited to those majoring in science and should be accessible to all.